These are the fluffiest, creamiest, Best Vegan Mashed Potatoes! Make them on the stovetop in 25 minutes and they're absolutely perfect.

 - vegan, soy-free butter

-- 1 head roasted.garlic OR 1-2 large raw peeled garlic clove, pressed through a garlic press (not minced)*
+- 1 head roasted garlic (roast in the air fryer or the oven) OR 1-2 large raw peeled garlic clove, pressed through a garlic press (not minced)*

 - ground black pepper to taste (I usually do 1/2 teaspoon black pepper)